meteor/meteor/v3-docs/docs/api/meteor.md

 `onResultReceived` callback to [`Meteor.apply`](#Meteor-apply).

 ::: warning
-Use `Meteor.call` only to invoke sync method.
-If you want to call invoke async methods, use `Meteor.callAsync`.
+Use `Meteor.call` only to call methods that do not have a stub, or have a sync stub.
+If you want to call methods with an async stub, `Meteor.callAsync` can be used with any method.
 :::